lukaszdworako/PCRS_236_Parsons/pcrs/problems_fa_visuals/README.md

 * Adding visualization tool (if I have time) to fill out the app specifications laid out from the beginning.

+* Addressing the fact that I'm a bunch of commits behind the current?
+I didn't really work on that.

+* Documentation and general cleanup (removal of debug statements, etc).

 ## Example:
 * Go to http://localhost:8000/problems/fa_visuals/list, and create a new problem with "+"